SEE-U Costa Rica

 Although about one billion cups are coffee are consumed worldwide daily–most people do not link the dark, velvety liquid in their cup with the abundant plant and animal life found in regions where coffee is grown.
 The way that coffee farms are managed varies widely– from a monoculture of coffee plants with little to no shade trees intermixed with the crop (“sun coffee”) to farms with many different types of trees and vegetation interspersed between the coffee plants (“shade coffee”).
 Sun coffee often uses heavy chemical inputs and provides little habitat for wildlife, whereas shade coffee, which mimics natural forests, provides a refuge for wildlife and ecosystem services and requires fewer, if any, agrochemicals.
 Can coffee farms be managed in a way that protects wildlife habit and the environment, while at the same time producing a viable, profitable crop for the farmers?

-Course development for SEE-U Costa Rica is still ongoing.
-If you are interested, please email email@example.com.
+SEE-U Costa Rica is has been approved for Summer 2019.
+If you are interested, please email firstname.lastname@example.org.